kunle123-ui/kunle/Local-Environment.md

 EOS comes with a number of programs you can find in `~/eos/build/programs`.
 They are listed below:

-* eosd - server-side blockchain node component
+* nodeos - server-side blockchain node component
-* eosc - command line interface to interact with the blockchain
+* cleos - command line interface to interact with the blockchain
-* eos-walletd - EOS wallet
+* walleos - EOS wallet
 * launcher - application for nodes network composing and deployment; [more on launcher](Testnet%3A%20Private#the-launcher-application)

 Manual installation of the dependencies